xohm/senseSpace/students/READMED.md

 ```
 students/
+├── example_student/       # Reference examples (DO NOT MODIFY)
+│   ├── proj1/            # Example: Thick skeleton lines
+│   ├── proj2/            # Example: Detection sphere
+│   └── proj3/            # Example: Raised arm detection
-├── your_project_name/
+├── your_project_name/    # Your project folder
 │   ├── README.md         # Describe your project
 │   ├── main.py           # Your main code
 │   ├── requirements.txt  # Additional dependencies
 │   └── ...               # Other files
 └── README.md             # This file
 ```

+## Example Projects

+The `example_student/` folder contains reference implementations:
+- **proj1**: Custom skeleton visualization with thick lines and custom colors
+- **proj2**: Detection sphere at camera center using QVector3D
+- **proj3**: Raised arm detection with interactive sphere size toggle (SPACE key)

+**Note**: These examples are for reference only. **Do not modify them**.
+Instead, create your own project folder and use these as inspiration.

 ## Guidelines